jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] << parameters >>
 - [x] I seem to be having difficulty judging how to stereotype pieces of texts.
 Perhaps reading over the 'main' again would help.
 - [x] Clause issues:
     - [x] Clause might be displayed as a command reference.
 In-line command definitions is what it looks like now.
 You might not see the difference between code blocks other than a clause seems nameless, which is sort of not necessarily true.
-In Circle it does not seem to matter much, but to compare it to other languages, distinction might be sort of important for the explanation.
+In Encircle it does not seem to matter much, but to compare it to other languages, distinction might be sort of important for the explanation.
     - [x] I could do the same correction to the Lambda Expression section.
     - [x] Maybe build up step by step in images would be better?
     - [x] I start doubting myself here and it is difficult for me now.